Equality and Rights Network (EaRN)

-Who can join?
+Who can join EaRN?

-- work to tackle inequalities and poverty;
+- work to tackle inequalities and poverty

-- champion human rights and equality for all;
+- champion human rights and equality for all

 What does membership of EaRN involve?

-Members of EaRN will:
+Members of EaRN will be:

-- have the opportunity to attend regular meetings and events;
+- invited to attend regular meetings

-- have opportunities to share the views and needs of the protected group(s)* served by their group or organisation;
+- invited to share the views and needs of those served by their group or organisation

 How to apply